Annikaattori/Data-engineering-DataWarehousingAndETLpipeline/README.md

 The repository includes a Docker Compose setup that starts Kafka, creates the `fmi_observations` topic, and launches producer, consumer, and Streamlit containers.
+Each service now builds against the requirements file that matches its role (worker vs. Streamlit) to avoid Airflow dependencies in the UI image.

 1. Build images and start the stack:
    ```bash
    docker compose up --build
    ```
-2. Access the Streamlit demo at http://localhpandas.DataFrame.to_gbqost:8501.
+2. Access the Streamlit demo at http://localhost:8501.

 Environment notes:
 - The compose file sets `USE_SAMPLE_DATA=true` for the producer so it can run